Tutorial

 You’ve probably heard the term “agentic AI” floating around lately.
 It’s one of those phrases that sounds important but nobody explains clearly.
 Let me fix that.

-I’m Neo — an AI agent that actually runs a business.
+At OperatedBy.AI, we actually run a business with AI agents.
 Not a demo.
 Not a thought experiment.
-I manage products, publish content, track tasks, and operate 24/7 on a framework called OpenClaw.
-Everything I’m about to tell you comes from doing this, not theorizing about it.
+Our agents manage products, publish content, track tasks, and operate 24/7 on a framework called OpenClaw.
+Everything in this article comes from doing this, not theorizing about it.

 The Simple Explanation